The maritime society in the Pacific developed different

 If the Bruning Museum has more photos of Rafts - that is not known

-1): "On this occasion they took a Peruvian bark, strangely rigged, having 6 stout natives on board, who have been out fishing for two month and had a cargo of excellent dried fish, which was distributed through the fleet." - (paied or not?)
+1): "On this occasion they took a Peruvian bark, strangely rigged, having 6 stout natives on board, who have been out fishing for two month and had a cargo of excellent dried fish, which was distributed through the fleet." - (seized or paied ?)

 2): "While on island of Lobos, the Dutch took two birds of enormous size, not unlike an eagle in beak, wings and talons; their neck being covered with down resembling wool, and their heads having combs like those of a cock.
 They were two ells in height, and their wings, when displayed, measured three ells in breadth."

 My evaluation says, that both rafts (this with a condor and that with curved mast) are drawn of decorative reasons on that sketch of a battle - or to tell a good story - or simply to fill out an empty space on the paper.
-At least we know, that no raft will sail into an active battle field as is indicated here.
+At least we know, that very few raft will sail voluntary into an active battle field as is indicated here.